wikicite/wcite/README.md

 This [Pandoc filter] supports using [Pandoc citation syntax] to reference bibliographic records from [Wikidata].
-Bibliographic data is extracted from Wikidata with [citation.js] and stored locally in a CSL JSON file.
+Bibliographic data is extracted from Wikidata with [citation.js] and it can be stored locally in a CSL JSON file.

 [Pandoc filter]: https://pandoc.org/filters.html
 [Pandoc citation syntax]: https://pandoc.org/MANUAL.html#citations